A guide to request and receive the perfect GIF for your project.

 GIF is the acronym for Graphics Interchange Format and was introduced by CompuServe in 1987.
-Today, it is one of the most commonly used type of digital advertising, predominantly used for small animations and low-resolution videos that loop endlessly.
+Today, it is one of the most commonly used types of digital advertising, predominantly used for small animations and low-resolution videos that loop endlessly.
 They're ideal for mobile as well as desktop, mostly used in social media posts and ads, helping you catch the attention of your audience and increase brand awareness.

 First of all, there are three imperative brand assets (design elements) that you need finalized and shared with your designer.
-You can upload them as attachments, share them as links or even save and select them as your brand profile.
+You can upload them as attachments, share them as links, or even save and select them as your brand profile.

 ✅ final logo (source file included)

 GIFs are made up of a series of images (or frames), and if you already have a bunch of assets, graphics, content you’d like to turn into a GIF, please make sure you share it with your designer.

 Does your design project require custom illustrations, icons, or other graphics made from scratch?
 If the answer is yes, don't forget to mention in the brief all details related, so that an illustrator along with a graphics designer can be assigned to your project right from the start, avoiding delays.

 In this guide, you will learn how to create the perfect GIF brief with ManyPixels! 👇🏻

 This first section of the creative brief must contain all the necessary information to answer the most important question of all 👉🏻 What is the GIF about?
 Whether it is to promote a product or service, explain a process, attract potential customers, or increase your website traffic, the scope of it must be correctly defined.

 Below are a few other questions that might help: 👇🏻